nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   "tagged" : [ "owesMoney", "friends" ]
 } ]
 ```
 The JSON is generated using the Jackson library, through the use of the JsonUtil utility class.
+The JSON can be pasted in again proceeding the import command to import the information in the export command

 #### Design Considerations